pali-english/pali-english.github.io/README.md

 like a lake clear of mud;
 such a one does not transmigrate.

+    Pathavisamo no virujjhati:
+        Pathavisamo: like the earth
+        No virujjhati: is undisturbed

+    Indakhilupamo tādi subbato:
+        Indakhilupamo: steady as a post
+        Tādi: such a one
+        Subbato: is true to their vows

+    Rahadova apetakaddamo:
+        Rahadova: like a lake
+        Apetakaddamo: clear of mud

+    Saṁsārā na bhavanti tādino:
+        Saṁsārā: the cycle of birth and death, transmigration Na bhavanti: does not occur
+        Tādino: for such a one

 Santaṁ tassa manaṁ hoti,
 santā vācā ca kamma ca;
 Sammadaññāvimuttassa,